Financial Planning for Caregivers

 Investigating Long- and Short-Term Disability Insurance

-If their total income is below a certain level, he or she may qualify for federally subsidized Supplemental Security Income (SSI).
+If your loved one's total income is below a certain level, he or she may qualify for federally subsidized Supplemental Security Income (SSI).
 If an individual collects SSI, he or she is a candidate for Medicaid regardless of age.
+Information about SSI may be found on line at www.ssa.gov/ssi.

 What Is Medicare?